Assistive Animals in the Workplace

 - Whether the animal is trained so as not to be disruptive to the work environment.

-- That she has a disability (although she is not required to reveal her diagnosis);
+- That you have a disability (although you are not required to reveal your diagnosis);

 - That the service animal is an effective accommodation for this disability; and